panilya/panilya.github.io/content/about.md

 slug = "about"
 +++

-My name is Illia.
-Over the last few years of commercial experience I've worked with a wide variety of technologies.
-My main interests are Backend systems and Generative AI.
-Some of the technologies I worked the most are:
+I'm Illia and I'm an AI Engineer with deep expertise in AI Agents, Generative AI, and Scalable Backend Systems focused on delivering value for clients and making projects successful.
+I've worked in multiple high-impact domains, including healthcare, customer support, and sales/marketing, where I've consistently delivered innovative AI-based solutions for both startups and Fortune 500 companies.

+### Technical Skills:

+- **AI/ML:** AI Agents, Large Language Models, Generative AI, LangChain/LangGraph, LlamaIndex, Langfuse, RelevanceAI
-- Java, Spring Boot, Spring Data JPA/JDBC, Spring Security, Hibernate
+- **Backend**: Java/Kotlin, Spring Boot, Spring Data JPA/JDBC, Spring Security, Hibernate, Liquibase/Flyway
-- Python, LlamaIndex, FastAPI
-- Large Language Models, Generative AI
-- Kotlin on server-side
+- **Python:** FastAPI, AI/ML frameworks
-- React, TypeScript, NextJS, NodeJS
+- **Frontend:** React, JavaScript/TypeScript, NextJS, NodeJS (NestJS)
-- Relational databases, MongoDB, Redis, Vector databases
+- **Data:** Relational databases, MongoDB, Redis, Vector databases
-- AWS, Docker
+- **DevOps:** AWS, Docker, LLMOps

+As an AI Engineer at BotsCrew, I've worked as a Lead AI Engineer on several AI-based products.
+I helped develop AI solutions for the MVP stage and was part of the projects for both startups and some Fortune 500 companies.
+My responsibilities included building AI components and ensuring they could be scaled appropriately as the products developed.

 I've always been fascinated by Open-Source projects and its community and were participating in it way before my first commercial experience.
 One of the Open-Source project I’m proud to be involved in is [Datafaker](https://github.com/datafaker-net/datafaker).